 Women’s rights activists observe 25th November as International Day for the Elimination of Violence Against Women since 1981.
 This date was selected to honor the Mirabal sisters, three political activists from the Dominican Republic who were brutally murdered in 1960 by order of the country’s ruler, Rafael Trujillo (1930-1961).

 The day is to call for the prevention and elimination of violence against women and girls which has become a global issue that poses a threat to women around the world.
 The violence against women includes rape, domestic violence, and other forms of violence and the day aims to highlight the scale and nature of the issue which usually remains hidden.

 In recent years we have heard voices of survivors through campaigns such as #MeToo, #TimesUp, #Niunamenos, #NotOneMore, #BalanceTonPorc, and have the spotlight on issues related to women violence which otherwise remain silenced and unheard of.

-On the occasion of International Day for the Elimination of Violence Against Women we are sharing rights provided to Indian women by the Government of India of which many women are unaware of.
+On the occasion of International Day for the Elimination of Violence Against Women, we are sharing rights provided to Indian women by the Government of India of which many women are unaware.

 Laws in India related to women